| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 These nodes are used to represent class, function, and variable (static

 data member) templates.
-The DECL_TEMPLATE_SPECIALIZATIONS
+The DECL_TEMPLATE_SPECIALIZATIONS are a

-of each node in the list is a
+TREE_LIST.
+The TREE_VALUE of each node in the list is a

 specializations (including instantiations) of this template.
 Back ends

-can safely ignore TEMPLATE_DECL
+can safely ignore TEMPLATE_DECLs, but should examine

-nodes on the specializations list just as they
+FUNCTION_DECL nodes on the specializations list just as they

-would ordinary FUNCTION_DECL
+would ordinary FUNCTION_DECL nodes.

-For a class template, the DECL_TEMPLATE_INSTANTIATIONS
+For a class template, the DECL_TEMPLATE_INSTANTIATIONS list

 contains the instantiations.
-The TREE_VALUE
+The TREE_VALUE of each node is an

 instantiation of the class.
 The DECL_TEMPLATE_SPECIALIZATIONS